nixworks/public/news/2007/08/3/index.md

 ##### Your Black Muslim Bakery
 ### [ Raids at the Your Black Muslim Bakery in Oakland, California allegedly produces evidence that links the bakery to the murder of Chauncey Bailey, editor of "The Oakland Post", and two other people. ](/news/2007/08/3/raids-at-the-your-black-muslim-bakery-in-oakland-california-allegedly-produces-evidence-that-links-the-bakery-to-the-murder-of-chauncey-ba.md)
-_Context: Your Black Muslim Bakery, murder, The Oakland Post, Oakland, California, Chauncey Bailey_
+_Context: Chauncey Bailey, Oakland, California, The Oakland Post, Your Black Muslim Bakery, murder_

 ##### Canadian
 ### [ The Canadian government agrees to make available a judicial report on the treatment of Maher Arar falsely accused of terrorism. ](/news/2007/08/3/the-canadian-government-agrees-to-make-available-a-judicial-report-on-the-treatment-of-maher-arar-falsely-accused-of-terrorism.md)